 - And last but not least, be patient!
 I saw so many cars who just zipped by wildlife because they weren’t willing to wait for an elephant to come out from behind the bush, or for a leopard to climb up the ravine.
 Going on safari requires quite a bit of patience, but the waiting is greatly rewarded when you finally see an animal pop out just a few meters away from you.

-Have you ever been of safari?
+Have you ever been of safari in Kruger National park?

 Thank you to Selous Safaris for hosting me.
 All opinions expressed are my own.